nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Get appointment by date feature (`get /appton`)

 When `get /appton` is inputted, the `AddressBookParser` object creates a `GetAppointmentByDateParser` that parses the prefix of the `get` command inputted.
-If additional parameters are inputted (e.g. `get .appton 12-12-1212`), the extra parameters will be ignored, similar to how `help`, `list`, `exit` and `clear` are executed.
+If additional parameters are inputted (e.g. `get /appton 12-12-1212`), the extra parameters will be ignored, similar to how `help`, `list`, `exit` and `clear` are executed.

 The `GetCommandParser` object will then create the corresponding `GetAppointmentByDateCommand`  to be